top0329/polymarket-automation-script/README.md

-# 🧭 Polymarket Automation Script [Project ID: P-334]
+# 🧭 Polymarket Automation Script

 Trade and monitor Polymarket prediction markets from Telegram—place orders, browse events, and get alerts without leaving the app.
 Your automated command center for crypto prediction markets.